-The National Park Service’s website describes what took place at Sand Creek on Nov.
-29, 1864, as eight hours:
+The National Park Service’s website appropriately describes the Massacre at Sand Creek as a “Betrayal” and “an American Atrocity”:

 Here’s what former Sand Creek pilgrims have said about their experience…

-Pre-pilgrimage preparation materials, a guided “pilgrimage experience” and post-pilgrimage resources for further exploration and reflection will all be provided free of charge.
-However, on-site donations for the upkeep of the NPS site are encouraged, as are contributions to advocacy and awareness efforts led by Sand Creek survivor-descendants.
+Participants must arrange their own transportation to and from Sand Creek, which is near Eads, Colo., and plan appropriately for unpredictable weather.
+Admission to the National Historic Site is free.
+Pre-pilgrimage preparation, a guided “pilgrimage experience” and post-pilgrimage resources for further exploration and reflection are all provided for participants.
+On-site donations for the upkeep of the NPS site are encouraged, as are contributions to advocacy and awareness efforts led by Sand Creek survivor-descendants.

 Memorial Day Weekend